ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 * An Attestation Key is required to sign the Quote generated by the TPM to report evidence of software configuration.

-In TPM application, the Attestation key must be protected by the TPM, and the DevID should be as well.
-Depending on other TPM configuration procedures, the two keys may be different.
-Some of the considerations are outlined in TCG Guidance for Securing Network Equipment {{NetEq}}.
+In TPM application, the Attestation key MUST be protected by the TPM, and the DevID SHOULD be as well.
+Depending on other TPM configuration procedures, the two keys are likely be different; some of the considerations are outlined in TCG Guidance for Securing Network Equipment {{NetEq}}.

 TCG Guidance for Securing Network Equipment specifies further conventions for these keys:

-* When separate Identity and Attestation keys are used, the Attestation Key (AK) and its x.509 certificate should parallel the DevID, with the same device ID information as the DevID certificate (i.e., the same Subject Name and Subject Alt Name, even though the key pairs are different).
+* When separate Identity and Attestation keys are used, the Attestation Key (AK) and its X.509 certificate should parallel the DevID, with the same device ID information as the DevID certificate (i.e., the same Subject Name and Subject Alt Name, even though the key pairs are different).
 This allows a quote from the device, signed by an AK, to be linked directly to the